 - 1 cup Kalamata olives, not from a can

-- 1 lb sheep's milk feta (goat or cow's milk is okay too)
+- 1 pound sheep's milk feta (goat or cow's milk is okay, too)

 - 1/4 cup red wine or balsamic vinegar

-- 1/2 tsp salt (optional—the feta is often salty enough for the whole salad)
+- 1/2 teaspoon salt (optional—the feta is often salty enough for the whole salad)

 - 1 garlic clove, crushed in a garlic press

-- Quarter the tomatoes, remove the hard part at the stem and any blemished or soft parts, and cut into cubes about 3/4" to 1" in size.
+- Quarter the tomatoes, remove the hard part at the stem and any blemished or soft parts, and cut into cubes about 3/4-inch to 1-inch in size.

-- Drain the feta cheese and pat dry with a paper towel, or let sit in a colander for 5-10 minutes before cutting.
-Slice the feta cheese into slaps 1/2 inch thick, then cut each slab into squares 1 inch on a side.
-(In some Greek restaurants you'll find the feta is served crumbled, but I find cutting cubes of it makes it easier, at least for family dining, to take cubes away from people who aren't fond of feta, like my son, and give it to people.
+- Drain the feta cheese and pat dry with a paper towel, or let sit in a colander for 5 to 10 minutes before cutting.
+Slice the feta cheese into slaps 1/2-inch thick, then cut each slab into squares that are 1 inch on a side.

-- Assemble the vegetables, olives and cheese in a bowl.
-In the photo below, the cucumbers are buried below the other ingredients, but will surface once the dressing is mixed in!
+- Assemble the vegetables, olives, and cheese in a bowl.
+In the photo above, the cucumbers are buried below the other ingredients, but they will surface once the dressing is mixed in!

 © 2017 Martin